zhaw-iwi/statefulconversation_pub/README.md

 ## Availability

 The framework is currently being development as part of multiple ongoing projects and thus not available publicly yet.
-We will release a public version once the underlying concepts will be published.
-Contact desa[at]zhaw.ch for information or dedicated access.
+In this repository, we occasionally release a public version.
+Contact desa[at]zhaw.ch for more information or dedicated access to more recent versions.